felixsidzed/tea-docs/_build/html/_sources/syntax_reference.rst

 Tea supports various forms of function definitions:

 1. Standard Function Definition:
-	Declares a function with the system-default calling convention.
+	Defines a function with the system-default calling convention.

 	.. code-block:: tea